Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Introduction

 Furthermore, our results are tight -- quantum advantage is {\em necessary} for one-way puzzles in Microcrypt.
-If one-way puzzles exist but one-way functions do not exist, then no classical (or even deterministic quantum) machine should be able to sample from a distribution that is close in statistical distance to the output of the one-way puzzle sampler.
-Otherwise, we would be able to use such a deterministic sampler to immediately define a (distributional) one-way function that on input $x$ returns the puzzle sampled by the deterministic sampler when run on random string $x$.
-This also means that any improvements to our results, e.g., basing one-way puzzles {\em only} on $\#\mathsf{P}$-hardness (without the need for additional conjectures) would also yield sampling-based quantum advantage based only on minimal worst-case complexity assumptions such as the non-collapse of PH, and without the need for unproven conjectures.
+Namely, for any one-way puzzle that does not also imply a one-way function, the sampler $Q$ outputting puzzle and solution pairs cannot be (uniformly) classically simulated.
+Otherwise, a classical machine $C$ that samples from a distribution that is close in statistical distance to the output of $Q$ (for all large enough input lengths) will yield a one-way function as follows: on input $x$, return the puzzle output by $C(x)$.
+We formally prove that this yields a one-way function in Appendix \ref{app:owpowf}.
+This also means that any improvements to our results, e.g., basing one-way puzzles {\em only} on $\#\mathsf{P}$-hardness (without the need for additional conjectures) would yield sampling-based quantum advantage from only minimal worst-case complexity assumptions such as the non-collapse of PH, and without the need for unproven conjectures.

-Finally, a powerful consequence of these results is that they serve as a tool to reduce the existence of other problems that break to $\#\mathsf{P}$ oracles, to the existence of quantum commitments, as we will demonstrate in Section \ref{sec:owpss}.
+Finally, a powerful consequence of these results is that they serve as a tool to reduce the existence of other cryptosystems that become insecure in the presence of $\#\mathsf{P}$ oracles, to the existence of quantum commitments, as we will demonstrate with state synthesis hardness in Section \ref{sec:owpss}.